r1cc4r2o/ShadowMe/README.md

 Also, if you find any bugs or issues, please let us know.
 We are happy to fix them!

 ## License
+The repo is under the licence CC BY-NC-ND, we allows others to use, distribute, and modify the work for non-commercial purposes only, as long as they give credit to the creators.

+> *CC BY-NC: Creative Commons Attribution-NonCommercial-NoDerivatives*
 ### To cite our work
 ```bibtex
 @misc{GarosiTedoldi2022,